03. Descriptive statistics

 - It represents any piece of information we know about our subjects (e.g., individuals).

-[[Content of the variable]]⚓︎
+[[Content of the variable]]¶

 - Based on the content of the variable, what it asks, there are two types of variables:

-- (1) [[Demographic variables]]
+- [[Demographic variables]]

 - Questions about respondents’ demographics are called demographic variables or control variables, such as education, age, gender, income, race/ethnicity.

-- (2) [[Contextual variables]]
+- [[Contextual variables]]

 - Questions about respondents’ attitudes, beliefs, or behaviors, are called contextual variables, such as happiness, environmental attitudes, friendship networks, social trust.

-- (1) [[Demographic variables]]
+- [[Demographic variables]]

-[[Types of the variable]]⚓︎
+[[Types of the variable]]¶

-- Based on the way it is asked and the nature of it, there are two main types of the variables, which are important for data analysis.
+- There are two main types of the variables, which are important for data analysis.

-- They could be categorical or continuous.
+- They could be:

-[[Categorical]] variables⚓︎
+[[Categorical]] variables¶

 - Categorical variables take on values that are labels.